Friday, December 31, 2021

 A group of young Catholics, incensed by the publicity being given to this tiny group who had no support from the body of the meeting, made the camera men furious by turning the spotlight off the interrupters!
 A row of nuns joined in the slow handclap which rose from the body of the hall (to drown the shouting of the interrupters) and the thick soles of their shoes made a great contribution to the beating of feet on the floor. (p.
 36).

-From all this behaviour — of the Town Hall troublemakers, of the BBC satirists and of Hugh Greene — one sees a pattern emerging.
-One sees that Mary Whitehouse was not, as is almost invariably implied, an over-sensitive and hysterical maiden-auntish figure, forever clutching her pearls and grasping for her smelling-salts.
+From all this behaviour — of the Town Hall troublemakers, of the BBC satirists and of the Director-General — one sees a pattern emerging.
+One sees that Mary Whitehouse was not, as is almost invariably implied, an over-sensitive and hysterical maiden-auntish figure, forever clutching her pearls and grasping her smelling-salts.
 No, she was quite in possession of her faculties.
 It was her opponents, the progressive revolutionaries, who time and again revealed themselves to be lacking in reason and scornful of fair argument.
-Some commentators in our own time, such as the comedian Andrew Doyle, have likened the aggressive activists of our own time to Mrs. Whitehouse, the accusation being that both seek to suppress freedom of speech.
+Some commentators in our own time, such as the comedian Andrew Doyle, have likened the aggressive activists of our own time to Mrs. Whitehouse, the accusation being that both she and they seek to suppress freedom of speech.
 But this is terribly unfair to her.
 It must be stated emphatically: she was fundamentally in favour of the free exchange of ideas.
 ‘Properly handled[,] every subject is admissible,’ she said in Cleaning-Up TV (p.
 151).
-Although she certainly had decided views of her own on many matters, she was willing and equipped to defend them against rational objection in the public forum — on television, on radio, in print and in student debating societies — and needed no convincing of the media’s important role in facilitating genuine debate.
+Although she certainly had decided views of her own on many matters, she was willing and well-equipped to defend them against rational objection in the public forum — on television, on radio, in print and in university debating societies — and needed no convincing of the media’s important role in facilitating genuine debate.

 Embed from Getty Images